Nandan-18/OTP-Generator/README.md

-# OTP Generator
+# Validator ✅

-Performs the following functions using various modules -
+## Perform the following functions using various modules -

-- Generate an OTP of 4 digits
+- Generate a random 4-digit OTP (One Time Password)

-- Generate a Captcha of length as per user's requirement
+- Generate a Captcha of length as per input value

 - Check the validity of an email ID